alexk99/the_router/bras/pppoe_bras_howto_eng.md

 ## 4.2.
 TheRouter's configuration file

 Here is the full router's configuration file.
-Detailed description of the configuration commands will be provided in the next paragraphs of this howto.
+Detailed description of the configuration commands will be provided in the following paragraphs.

 	startup {
 	  # mbuf mempool size